Skip to main content

 • Interpreting Results: Interpreting the results of the DAU/MAU ratio can be challenging, especially when considering the impact of external factors such as marketing campaigns or industry trends.

-There are several alternative metrics that can be used instead of, or in conjunction with, the DAU/MAU ratio to measure customer engagement and health:
+There are several alternative metrics that can be used instead of, or in conjunction with, the DAU/MAU ratio to measure customer engagement and feed a composite customer health score:

 • WAU/MAU (Weekly Active Users to Monthly Active Users) ratio: Measures the percentage of monthly active users who engage with a product or service on a weekly basis.